Ushapk/Solidity_beginner/README.md

 tokenabbrv: A public variable that represents the abbreviation of the token.
 In this contract, it is set to "tokabbr".

-totSupply: A public variable that stores the total supply of the token.
+totsupply: A public variable that stores the total supply of the token.
 Initially set to 0, it increases when tokens are minted and decreases when tokens are burned.

-balances: A mapping that associates addresses with token balances.
+bal: A mapping that associates addresses with token balances.
 Each address's balance is stored as a positive integer.

 mint: A function that mints new tokens.
 It takes an address (_user) and a value (_val) as parameters.
 It increases the total supply by the specified value and adds that value to the balance of the specified address.